frontendinator/Angular-based-online-store-with-pagination/README.md

 ###5.
 Drop the link ```http://localhost:7500``` in the address bar of your browser.
 Press Enter and enjoy the magic...

-You can also use browser Firefox to view this application without setting up the local server.
+To view this application without setting up the local server you can use browser Firefox.
 Just open file ```index.html``` by mentioned browser.

 ##Acknowledgements
 I want to thank Michael Bromley ```https://github.com/michaelbromley``` for his elegant paginator which I used in my application.